-On July 31, 2020, we entered into four separate Exclusive License Agreements, or the Initial Brown License Agreements, with Elkurt, Inc., or Elkurt, a licensee of Brown University.
+On July 31, 2020, we entered into four separate Exclusive License Agreements (the "Initial Brown License Agreements") with Elkurt, Inc. ("Elkurt"), a licensee of Brown University.
 On March 21, 2021, we and Elkurt amended each of the Initial Brown License Agreements.
-Elkurt is a company formed by our scientific co-founders and members of our Board of directors, Jack A. Elias, M.D., former Dean of Medicine and current Special Advisor for Health Affairs to Brown University, and Jonathan Kurtis, M.D., PhD, Chair of the Department of Pathology and Laboratory Medicine at Brown.
+Elkurt is a company formed by our scientific co-founders and members of our Board, Jack A. Elias, M.D., former Dean of Medicine and current Special Advisor for Health Affairs to Brown University, and Jonathan Kurtis, M.D., PhD, Chair of the Department of Pathology and Laboratory Medicine at Brown University.
 Under the Initial Brown License Agreements, Elkurt grants us exclusive, royalty-bearing licenses to patent rights and nonexclusive, royalty-bearing licenses to know-how, solely to make, have made, market, offer for sale, use, and sell licensed products for use in certain fields.
 On August 31, 2021, the Initial Brown License Agreements were amended to extend the date after which Elkurt can terminate the license agreements if we have not raised at least \$10 million in equity financing by April 1, 2022.
 On March 25, 2022, the Initial Brown License Agreements were amended to extend those termination dates to May 1, 2022.
 On July 1, 2022, we amended the Initial Brown License Agreements to extend the termination dates to November 1, 2022 and acknowledge the accounts payable due and terms of payment.

-On July 2, 2022, we amended the Initial Brown License Agreements to extend the termination dates of the Commercialization Plan of the license agreements to an additional two years.
-On August 25, 2022, we amended the four Initial Brown License Agreements to extend the termination dates to November 1, 2023 and to extend the termination dates of the Commercialization Plan of the license agreements from an additional two years to three years.
-For each of the Initial Brown License Agreements and amendments, we are required to pay Elkurt a maintenance fee of \$67,000 increased by interest at the rate of 1% per month from October 15, 2021 until paid.
-In addition, beginning on January 1, 2022 and each year thereafter until January 1, 2027, we are required to pay an annual License Maintenance Fee of \$3,000.
-Beginning on January 1, 2028, and every year thereafter the annual License Maintenance Fee shall become \$4,000 per year.
+On July 2, 2022, we amended the Initial Brown License Agreements to extend the termination dates of the commercialization plan of the license agreements to an additional two years.
+On August 25, 2022, we amended the four Initial Brown License Agreements to extend the termination dates to November 1, 2023 and to extend the termination dates of the commercialization plan of the license agreements from an additional two years to three years.
+For each of the Initial Brown License Agreements, as amended, we are required to pay Elkurt a maintenance fee of \$67,000 increased by interest at the rate of 1% per month from October 15, 2021 until paid.
+In addition, beginning on January 1, 2022 and each year thereafter until January 1, 2027, we are required to pay an annual license maintenance fee of \$3,000.
+Beginning on January 1, 2028, and every year thereafter the annual license maintenance fee shall become \$4,000 per year.
 Upon successful commercialization, we are required to pay Elkurt between 0.5% to 1.5% of net sales based on the terms under the Initial Brown License Agreements.
 In addition, we must pay Elkurt, under each of the Initial Brown License Agreements, 25% of all non-royalty sublicense income prior to the first commercial sale, and 10% of non-royalty sublicense income thereafter, in the event that we enter into sublicenses for the subject intellectual property.
 If net sales or non-royalty sublicense income are generated from know-how products, the amounts otherwise due (royalty or non-royalty sublicense income) shall be reduced by 50%.
-As of December 31, 2022, we recorded annual License Maintenance fees of \$12,000.
+As of March 31, 2023, we recorded annual license maintenance fees of \$12,000 and initial license fees of \$268,000.